 “I know nothing about surrogacy.
 Can you walk me through this?
 Slow down – I can’t keep up.”

 I went from trying to share the rumbling thoughts in my mind to having to switch to a technical explanation of surrogacy — the differences between gestational and traditional, what terminology I use for my parents, what my upbringing entailed, etc. Even after 15 minutes of trying to explain how I came to be, she was still lost to the point of not knowing what to even ask.
-My chest tightened but I chose to remain open despite the desire to walk out right then in there.
+My chest tightened but I chose to remain open despite the desire to walk out right then and there.

 Context switching around something so personal and complex is incredibly difficult.
 To properly explain everything, I need to be clear headed enough to present facts which forces me to create space from how what I’m talking about impacts me.
 To be vulnerable, I have to then quickly run back into my soul and speak from there.
 I am usually quite good at this emotional sprinting but I have to be in the right headspace to do it with any grace.
 It feels like switching in and out of emotional accents.
 A strange third party shows up in my brain when this happens to mediate: